-This guideline has been developed by senior ED clinicians and Paediatricians across Queensland, with input from Clinical Toxicology, Princess Alexandra Hospital and Pharmacy, Gastroenterology and PICU, Queensland Children’s Hospital, Brisbane.
+This guideline has been developed by senior ED clinicians and Paediatricians across Queensland, with input from Queensland Poisons Information Centre, Clinical Toxicology, Princess Alexandra Hospital and Pharmacy, Gastroenterology and PICU, Queensland Children’s Hospital, Brisbane.
 It has been endorsed for use statewide by the Queensland Emergency Care of Children Working Group in partnership with the Queensland Emergency Department Strategic Advisory Panel and the Healthcare Improvement Unit, Clinical Excellence Queensland.

 Paracetamol is a widely used analgesic that is readily available in many different preparations.
 Accidental or deliberate overdose can cause hepatic failure and death.
-This can be prevented by the early administration of N-acetyl cysteine (NAC).1
+This can be prevented by the early administration of acetylcysteine.1

 While there are certain groups who are at higher risk of hepatotoxicity (such as those with malnutrition, eating disorders, cystic fibrosis or acute viral infections) the recommended management is conservative and so remains unchanged.